yankeguo/ezdeploy/README.md

 - `--kubeconfig` or `KUBECONFIG`, specify path to `kubeconfig` file
 - `KUBECONFIG_BASE64`, base64 encoded `kubeconfig` file content

-## Layout of Manifests Directory
+## Layout of a Resource Directory

 - Each top-level directory stands for a **namespace**
-- Every manifest file in that directory, will be applied to that **namespace**
+- Every resource file in that directory, will be applied to that **namespace**

 For example: